December 2020 | Reviewed by: Virginia Skiba, MD and Reeba Mathew, MD

-Non-24-Hour Sleep-Wake Rhythm is one of several circadian rhythm disorders.
+Non-24-hour sleep-wake rhythm disorder (N24SWD) is one of several circadian rhythm disorders.
 People with these disorders have sleep times that seem to be out of alignment.
 Their sleep patterns do not follow the “normal” sleep times at night.

 The sleep time of people who have N24SWD shifts a little later every day.
 Sleep time and wake up time continue to move later and later every day.
 Sleep times go in and out of alignment with other people as weeks go by.